Charles J. Bell (politician)

-In addition to farming and breeding horses, Bell served in local offices, and was a member of both the Vermont House of Representatives (1882-1883) and Vermont Senate (1894-1895).
-He served on the state Board of Railroad Commissioners (1894-1896), state Board of Agriculture (1896 to 1904), and was Secretary of the state Board of Cattle Commissioners (1898-1902).
+In addition to farming and breeding horses, Bell served in local offices and was a member of both the Vermont House of Representatives (1882–1884) and Vermont Senate (1894–1895).
+He served on the state Board of Railroad Commissioners (1894–1896), State Board of Agriculture (1896–1904), and was Secretary of the state Board of Cattle Commissioners (1898–1902).

-In 1904, Bell was the successful Republican nominee for governor, and he served one term, 1904 to 1906.
-After leaving office, he returned to his farming and horse raising enterprises.
+In 1904, Bell was the successful Republican nominee for governor and he served one term, 1904 to 1906.
+After leaving office, he returned to his farming and horse-raising enterprises.
 Bell became ill while visiting New York City, and died at Grand Central Station while on board a train preparing to return to Vermont.
 He was buried at North Walden Cemetery, North Walden, Vermont.

 Early life and education

 Bell was born in Walden, Vermont, on March 10, 1845, the son of James Dean Bell and Caroline (Warner) Bell.
 He attended the local schools, and graduated from Peacham Academy.